‘RHONY’ Star Jill Zarin & New Boyfriend Gary Brody Spotted At U.S. Open

 Things appear to be going very well for Jill Zarin and boyfriend Gary Brody.

-This past weekend, the new couple were spotted together at the US Open in the Big Apple.
+This past weekend, the new couple was spotted together at the U.S. Open in the Big Apple.
 A photo shared by People shows the pair in what appears to be a private suite or area as Jill is dressed in a red dress and wears her hair down.
 The former Real Housewives of New York City star is holding her dog as she looks at the tennis action happening below.

 Gary, on the other hand, is dressed in a navy blue shirt and navy blue hat with red stitching.
-Back in July, Jill shared with the publication that she and Gary were in fact seeing each other but noted that they were taking things slowly.
-Zarin also shot down rumors that they had been dating since January, when her husband passed away.
+Back in July, Jill shared with the publication that she and Gary were, in fact, seeing each other but noted that they were taking things slowly.
+Zarin also shot down rumors that they had been dating since January when her husband passed away.

 “I don’t typically comment on tabloid stories but I felt it was important to set the record straight and let you all know I haven’t been dating anyone for six months.
 I just started accepting a few dinner dates after much thought and support from my close friends and family.
 I felt Bobby would want me to start to live again.”